CSCD01/team_04-project/deliverable/1/process.md

 So, we created a Dockerfile that has all the build dependencies, test dependencies and other useful tooling for development installed.
 This way, all group members have a unified and simplified development experience.

-### Pyreverse
+### Pylint and Pyreverse

-In order to generate preliminary class UML diagrams to help us understand the architecture and to serve as references as we continue our development process, we use the `pyreverse` tool that is not included in `pylint`.
+In order to generate preliminary class UML diagrams to help us understand the architecture and to serve as references as we continue our development process, we use the `pyreverse` tool that is now included in `pylint`.

+Also, we will be continuing to use pylint during our development to ensure quality and reliable code.

 ### VSCode and Extensions